leipzig/SandwichesWithSnakemake/README.md

 ```

-So now any existing file is eligible for a sandwich?
+So now any existing file is eligible for a sandwich!
 Exactly whose sandwich is it supposed to make if I run `peanut_butter_and_jelly_sandwich_recipe`?

 In Snakemake, just as in Make: